ausrussell/my-agro-app/README.md

 # A Flexible Button component

 The MysteryComponent.tsx is a flexible button component which renders a HTML button element and can accept a click callback and numerous styling props.
-It can wrap around text or any other components supplied as children. e.g.
+It can wrap around text or any other components supplied as children.
-`<MysteryComponent>Click Me!</MysteryComponent>`
+E.g.  `<MysteryComponent>Click Me!</MysteryComponent>`

 Defined props:
 - styleType: "primary" | "secondary"